leemccallum/MLIntroduction/session-1/README.md

 ## 5. Assignment (XOR)

-   XOR, data for 2 variables looks very simple but it is really none linear.
-The data will look like that
+   XOR, data for 2 variables looks very simple but it is really non-linear.
+The data looks like this:

 <img src="images/xor_table.png"  height="200">

-If we visualize it , it will look like that
+If we visualize it, it will look like this:

 <img src="images/xor.png"  height="400">